jvpoulos/diabetes_pred/README.md

 	- Loads ICD-9 and ICD-10 diagnostic codes, extracts code descriptions, and identifies infrequent categories.
 Visualizes one-hot encoded feature sparsity, and generates summary statistics for analysis.

 - `train.py`
 	- Trains transformer model, supporting Tab Transformer and FT Transformer.
+Optional pretraining with CutMix and Mixup.

 - `attention.py`
 	- Load a model, either a TabTransformer or an FTTransformer, and visualize its attention maps using a validation dataset.